mlaursen/react-md/NOTES.md

   - it should render as an icon button on phone only and an icon + text on other media types
     - it should be sr-only on phones to maintain a11y
   - requires both an `icon` and `children` for a11y

+## Other notes

+- the linear progress can almost be replaced by the native `<progress>` element.
+The only thing that I haven't figured out is how to style the indeterminate animation